Alluxio/alluxio/docs/en/operation/Metrics-System.md

 | cluster.BytesWrittenUfsThroughput | Bytes write throughput to all Alluxio UFSes |
 | cluster.BytesWrittenPerUfs.UFS:<UFS_ADDRESS> | Total number of bytes written to UFS <UFS_ADDRESS> reported by Alluxio workers |

+Workers/clients report the one minute rate (one-minute exponentially-weighted moving average rate at which events have occurred since the meter was created) to leading master.
+The leading master aggregates those values to provide cluster-wise read/write throughput information.

 #### Under storage RPCs

 For all th UFS RPCs (e.g. create file, delete file, get file status),